Victor and Jean Sands Memorial Scholarship for Oboe or String Musicians

 Victor and Jean were well-known, well-liked, well-respected, music performers and teachers in the Tri-City area.
 Raised in Spokane and well-taught themselves, they were outstanding

-musicians from their youth and committed to generously sharing their knowledge and skill.
+musicians from their youth and committed to generously sharing their music knowledge and skill.

 Victor and Jean (Olson) married on Christmas Day 1953 and moved to Kennewick in 1955, where they both taught music in the public schools.
-Victor taught orchestra int eh Kennewick School District for 34 years, including summer school.
-Initially the only orchestra teacher in the district, Victor taught all levels while building the program, later specializing in the important work of teaching 5th grade beginning orchestra students across all the Kennewick elementary schools.
-Victor was also an integral part of launching the original Mid-Columbia Youth Symphony in the early 1970’s.
+Victor taught orchestra in the Kennewick School District for 34 years.
+Victor helped develop and launch the original Mid-Columbia Youth Symphony in the early 1970’s.
 In 1981, he established the Kennewick All-City Orchestra Festival, which brings together hundreds of Kennewick orchestra students in an exciting annual event continuing to this day.

-Victor and jean’s association with the Mid Columbia Symphony goes back to 1955 and continued for over 50 years.
+Victor and Jean’s association with the Mid-Columbia Symphony goes back to 1955 and continued for over 50 years.
 Victor was principal viola, and Jean was first oboe.
-Both have performed as featured soloists with symphonies as well.
-Both have performed with various regional symphonies, community productions, chamber groups and numerous “gigs” of every variety.
-One memorable group was the “Spotted Owl Band”, a dance band so named because they were always “One gig away from extinction.”
-Jean was on piano, and Victor, on string bass.
+Both have performed as featured soloists with many other symphonies as well.

 For decades, both Victor and Jean also taught a steady stream of private music students at home.
 As an accomplished pianist, Jean taught a multitude of piano students, along with her oboe students.
-Along with Victor’s private teaching of strings students, he also coached chamber music ensembles.
-Every June, Victor and Jean’s students combined to perform a public recital, complete with delicious lime punch.
+Victor’s private teaching focused on developing strings students.
+He also coached chamber music ensembles.

 Clay Wick Memorial Scholarship for Upright Bass Musicians